Keyboard shortcuts

 • mean(x^2) is the sum of squares and then division by the number of elements.

 The normalization is applied independently to each sample’s feature vector, typically over the last dimension of input.
 Note that, mean calculation should be performed with float32 accumulation to maintain precision before taking the square root, even if the input and weights are in a lower precision format (e.g., float16 or bfloat16).
+After computing the normalized value, cast it back to the original input dtype before applying weight.
+This matches the low-precision path used by MLX’s fast RMSNorm kernels: the normalization statistics are accumulated in float32, while the final scaling by weight happens in the model dtype.

 D is the embedding dimension.